 the tenant of Cannon Hall, Cawthorne.
 The tenant came to hear of

-Lockwood's involvement and sent word to the owner, Bosville, of Cannon
+Lockwood's involvement and sent word to the owner of Cannon Hall, Thomas

 Adam Beaumont died, later fighting